moneyforwardvietnam/circleci-runner/README.md

 If you would like to contribute to the script or suggest improvements, please open an issue or submit a pull request to the repository.

-## License

-Specify the license under which the script is provided. (e.g., MIT, GPL, etc.)
-Make sure to replace the placeholder text with actual information where necessary, such as the repository URL or specific instructions related to your environment.
-Additionally, you may want to include the actual scripts for installing Selenium Server, Google Chrome, and ChromeDriver if they are not already part of your repository.